Pete Kircher

 Peter Derek Kircher (born 21 January 1945, Folkestone, Kent) is a retired English rock/pop drummer.
-Between 1982 and 1985 he was a member of Status Quo, performing with the band at Live Aid and on the albums Live at the N.E.C. and Back to Back.
+He was the drummer for Honeybus (1967–1970), Liverpool Express (1978–1979) and Original Mirrors (1979–1981).
+Between 1981 and 1985 he was a member of Status Quo, performing with the band at Live Aid and on the albums Back to Back and Live at the N.E.C..

-Life and career

-Kircher's style is rhythmic, and much of his work uses a low-tuned snare drum sound.
-As well as drums, Kircher contributed backing vocals to the bands he played with, and test pressings of a 1973 solo single – "Rockin' Lady" – are known to exist.
+After Kircher left Status Quo in 1985, he retired from the music business and, with the exception of a 2003 Honeybus reunion, has completely stepped from the spotlight.
+He was last known to have been working as a sign writer.

+Career

 In the early 1960s, Kircher toured Germany doing club gigs as the drummer for The Burnettes, a band featuring Neil Landon as singer and Noel Redding playing guitar.
 His earliest documented recordings are with Redding, who later played bass with Jimi Hendrix.

+Honeybus

-More session work followed, before Kircher was recruited in April 1967 to join Honeybus, who although often written off as one-hit wonders, produced a sizeable body of baroque pop music which culminated in a critically acclaimed 1970 album, Story, which was released after the eventual dissolution of the band.
+More session work followed, before Kircher was recruited in April 1967 to join Honeybus, who although often written off as a one-hit wonder with their track “I Can’t Let Maggie Go” in 1968, produced a sizeable body of baroque pop music which culminated in a critically acclaimed 1970 album, Story, which was released after the eventual dissolution of the band.